-The price for the 23-day (22-night) study tour (including most of a day of travel on each end) is $4800.
+The price for the 25-day (24-night) study tour (including most of a day of travel on each end) is $4800.
 This is a non-profit educational experience, so 100% of these funds are used for the itinerary; any money that looks like it will be left over is used for the students (to buy an unscheduled group meal, to make an ice cream stop, or the like).

-Additionally, each participant must pay St. Mary's College of Maryland for four credit-hours of tuition ($740) and we estimate about $400 to cover the cost of meals that are not included in the itinerary.
-(Meals covered are all breakfasts, 8 lunches and 11 dinners.)
-Space permitting, we welcome alumni, who would not pay the tuition charge, unless they think they may have reason for the four credits to be reflected on their transcript.
+Additionally, each participant must pay St. Mary's College of Maryland for four credit-hours of tuition (if $195/credit, then $780) and we estimate about $400 to cover the cost of meals that are not included in the itinerary.
+(Meals covered are all breakfasts, 7 lunches and 13 dinners.)
+Space permitting, we welcome alumni, who would not pay the tuition charge, unless they have reason for the four credits to be reflected on their transcript.

 The fee is payable to the Business Office of St. Mary's College of Maryland (specify that it's for the Greece Study Tour) in three installments:

 - $1600 due on February 28

 The Business Office can be contacted at 240-895-4315.

 If the airline pricing turns out to be to our advantage--and if the dollar doesn't fall much against the euro--then the third payment could be a hundred dollars or so less than expected.
 The tuition payment for the four credits ($780) is made to the College once registration opens for summer courses (mid-March to mid-April); that money does not come to the organizers of the study tour, so is separate.

 - 10-12 Modern Greek lessons and country orientation prior to departure, twice weekly, starting after spring break